ncbi/sra-tools/test/external/vdb-dump/input/README.md

 When a new platform is added, it is usually only necessary to update the expected results file in `../expected/7.0.stdout`.
-But occasionally, we will run out of values, and need to add more columns to this table.
+But occasionally, we will run out of values, and need to add more rows to this table.
 After updating the expected results file, remember to inspect it and verify its contents before checking it in.